 When arriving at the Grand Canyon you will be given a detailed map that contains all the viewpoints and details of several bus loops that operate within the park which is included in the entrance fee.

-As you only have one day in the Grand Canyon then I recommend sticking to one section of the park only and seeing as much of that loop as possible.
+As you only have one day at the Grand Canyon I recommend sticking to one section of the park only and seeing as much of that loop as possible.

 One option is to explore the red bus loop that goes from the Village to Hermit’s Rest with nine fantastic viewpoints along the way.
 Our favourites along the loop were Maricopa Point and Mohave Point while the final stop at Hermit’s Rest has a snack bar, gift shop and toilets.
 Keep an eye out for elks along the red bus loop!